ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 *[WT_STREAM]: #

-WT_STREAM frames carry stream data.
+WT_STREAM frames implicitly create a stream and carry stream data.

 The Type field in the WT_STREAM frame is either 0x0a or 0x0b.
 This uses the same frame types as a QUIC STREAM frame with the OFF bit clear and the LEN bit